astrolamb-gaming/VS-Code-MAST-Extension/README.md

 #@role example_role: The role's descrption
 role("example_role")
 ```
-* Documentation syntax for label-scoped variables (especially useful for label data!)
+* Documentation syntax for label-scoped variables (especially useful for label data!).
+Both of these are acceptable.
 ```python
 #@arg: The message to present
 default message = "Whoo good workout."